guard/guard/README.md

 ### `-c`/`--clear` option

-Shell can be cleared after each change:
+The shell can be cleared after each change:

 ```bash
 $ guard --clear